mscafeologista/mscafeologista.github.io/README.md

 Jun 2015 - Jun 2018
 <p>The Seasonal Boutique Coffee Specialist role marked my first foray into coffee retail.
 Embracing this opportunity, I delved into hosting engaging coffee tastings and delivering hands-on tutorials on coffee machines.
 Through these interactions, I tapped into my inherent traits as an 'Educator' and 'Energizer,' passionately sharing my knowledge about coffee origins with customers and enriching their coffee experience, all while balancing these endeavors with my primary professional responsibilities.</p>

+## Horizontal Rules

 ## Education
 **University of California Berkeley**
-Bachelor of Arts in Linguistics; Minor in French Language Studies Cal Scholarship and Wheeler Scholarship Recipient
+-Bachelor of Arts in Linguistics; Minor in French Language Studies -Cal Scholarship and Wheeler Scholarship Recipient

+## Horizontal Rules

+## Licenses and Certificates
+**Certified Scrum Product Owner (CSPO)**
+Scrum Alliance
+Apr 2014

+**Introduction to Agile Development and Scrum (With Honors) IBM
+Mar 2024

+**Business Process Automation in Microsoft 365: SharePoint, Power Platform** M365 Conferences
+2011 - 2023

+**Technical Management Program**
+UCLA
+2017